Cirkusrevyen

+Cirkusrevyen is a Danish revue, performed annually in a tent in Dyrehavsbakken, north of Copenhagen.

+History

-Cirkusrevyen is the biggest revue in Denmark located in Dyrehavsbakken north of Copenhagen.
-It was founded in 1935 by restaurateur Carl Pehrsson, actors Osvald Helmuth, Oscar Holst and the musician Herman Gellin.
+Cirkusrevyen ("Circus Revue") was founded in 1935 by restaurateur Carl Pehrsson, actors Osvald Helmuth, Oscar Holst, and the musician Herman Gellin.

 The young Aage Stentoft was the first accompanist for Cirkusrevyen.
 He was hired, just as he arrived to Copenhagen from Holbæk.
-He wrote the melody for many of the songs in the first years such as "Molak molak mak mak mak", "Dit hjerte er i fare Andresen"(Your heart is in danger Andresen), "I den mellemste køje", "Degnens vise", "Schaldemose" and "Hen te' kommoden og tebavs igen".
+He wrote the melody for many of the songs in the first years such as "Molak molak mak mak mak", "Dit hjerte er i fare Andresen"(Your heart is in danger Andresen), "I den mellemste køje", "Degnens vise", "Schaldemose", and "Hen te' kommoden og tebavs igen".